Our response to the COVID-19 Pandemic

 - Observe social distancing rules of 1.5m.

-- Always ensure you follow hand hygiene principals.
+- Always ensure you follow thorough hand hygiene.
 Washing your hands with soap for 20 seconds regularly.

-- Were possible home visits can be conducted outside in the fresh air.
+- Where possible home visits can be conducted outside in the fresh air.

 Online Consultation / Telerehab